Rosenblatt Stadium is now Infield at the Zoo

 Sadly, the infield turf appeared to be suffering from neglect.
 The grass was a very pale shade of green and a variety of broadleaf weeds had filled the cavities of sparsely turfed areas.
 Such condition would have never been allowed during the tenure of Rosenblatt’s veteran groundskeeper Jesse Cuevas.

 Having seen the situation first hand, it is apparent that the primary reason Rosenblatt Stadium no longer exists is that the Henry Doorly Zoo – Nebraska’s top attraction by far – needed more space for parking.
 By noon on the Monday I went, visitors’ cars were already bulging out of expanded parking area that now includes the former Rosenblatt grounds.
-I estimated that the zoo was taking in a minimum of $50 per car in admission fees alone.
-Multiply that by a thousand new parking spaces (conservatively) and we’re talking increased revenues of $50,000+ per day.
-Tack on money spent for food, souvenirs and attractions inside the zoo and the numbers tell the rest of the story.

-Parting thoughts: Its better than nothing.
-If you’ve read other posts in this blog, you know I was a huge fan of Rosenblatt Stadium and was a vocal proponent for keeping it around.
+If you’ve read other posts in this blog, you know I was a huge fan of Rosenblatt Stadium and a vocal proponent for keeping it around.
 I’ve been to the new stadium and still feel Rosenblatt was better.
-I am also a businessman and understand how strategic decisons are made.
-We all face disappointments in life that we have to move on from.
-I’m moving on.
-Visiting the Infield at the Zoo did not bring me joy.
-It didn’t cause pain either.
-I guess if Rosenblatt Stadium is no longer there, all that’s left is better than nothing.
+I’m also a businessman and understand how strategic decisions are made.

 By Paul Fiarkoski